Excerpt from Chapter 3: "Samantha's Dream"

-“You and I are not so unalike,” Vogul taunted.
+“You and I are not so unalike,” the madman said, grinning nastily.

-“For ones so talented, you know so little of this galaxy!” mocked the Shadow’s hollow, weird voice.
+“For ones so talented, you know so little of this galaxy!”
+The Shadow mocked, from behind her.

 “You have no conception of what has begun!”
-The Voices screamed, across her memory.
+The Voices screamed inside her head.

-Rising, she padded softly over grass that felt wet and cool to her bare feet.
+Rising, she padded quietly over wet grass that tickled her bare feet.
 Her nightgown trailed behind her as she walked toward a large, shadowy opening in one of the walls.
-She entered to find herself in a strange library.
-The sky outside was a dark, menacing red.
-The walls inside were tinged in dark violet, whether from lights or the sky, she couldn’t tell.
-It appeared to be night, wherever she was, and not a soul stirred.
-The silent stacks were packed with volumes that appeared at once tangible and digitized.
-She reached out her hand for a book, and heard someone behind her.
+Her heart beat loudly in her ears.
+Samantha entered to find herself in a strange library.
+A menacing red permeated the sky outside, while dim lights inside tinged the walls in dark violet.
+It appeared to be night, and not a soul stirred.
+The silent stacks overflowed with volumes that appeared at once tangible and digitized.
+She reached out her hand for a book, but heard footsteps behind her.

 “Perhaps.”
 The man smiled slightly.
 “Take care which book you peruse, Miss Harris.
 Only one may be chosen in the Library of the Infinite, and it is not that volume which you will seek.”

-“Because the Lord has seen fit to show you a glimpse of the future,” the librarian explained.
-“You are a Prophetess, yes?
-One day you will come to me and my brothers, seeking the help that knowledge gives.
+“The Lord has seen fit to show you a glimpse of the future,” the librarian said simply.
+“You are a prophetess.
+One day, you will come to me and my brothers, seeking the help that knowledge gives.
 Many greater beings have found wisdom in the hallways of this Library.
 There is one word I must impart to you, before you awaken from your dream.
 Or is it in sleep that we truly awaken?”

-“Speak plainly,” Samantha demanded.
-“I’m tired of riddles from the Servant of the Lord!”
+“Speak plainly!”
+Samantha demanded.
+“I’m sick of riddles from the Servant of the Lord!”

 “You know him?”
-Samantha was shocked.
+Samantha shook her head to clear it.
 “Does everyone in this freaking galaxy know each other?”